gvwilson/sensibleadventures/maddy-roo/old.md

 gesturing vaguely at something behind the big bear.

 Zeke shrugged.
-"Makes no nevermind to me.
+"It's aright with me.
-But you bring the wheelbarrow back as soon as you're done, you hear?
+But you bring the wheelbarrow back, you hear?
 We got a long day in front of us."

 Maddy nodded,